Legal Eagles: Plot

 A distraught Chelsea arrives at Logan's apartment, revealing she went to Taft's residence and threatened him at gunpoint for information.
 She claims Taft took the gun away and hit her.
 Chelsea spends the night with Logan.
 The next morning, police burst into the bedroom and arrest Chelsea for Taft's murder.
-The resulting scandal ends Logan's D.A. career, and he reluctantly teams up with Kelly.
+The resulting scandal ends Logan's career in the D.A.'s office, and he reluctantly teams up with Kelly.

 During her murder trial, Chelsea experiences a flashback memory and openly accuses Forrester of being involved in her father's death.
 When an assassin attempts to run down Logan and Kelly, the man is fatally hit by a taxi.
 Logan retrieves the assassin's wallet and finds Forrester's business card.
 Logan and Kelly discover Forrester's dead body and find Chelsea hiding at the scene, though she proclaims her innocence.
 Logan goes to the police department to find Cavanaugh while Kelly and Chelsea head to Taft's gallery where his memorial service is in progress.

 Detective Cavanaugh is actually Joe Brock, Taft and Forrester's former business partner they framed for the fraud scheme, resulting in Brock being sentenced to prison.
 At the Taft Gallery, Brock forces Kelly and Chelsea to break open a large hollow sculpture where Sebastian Deardon's missing canvases, now estimated to be worth $20 million, are hidden.
 Brock takes the canvases, then sets the gallery on fire to escape during the evacuation.
 Logan arrives and struggles with Brock, who falls to his death.
 Logan finds Kelly and Chelsea, grabs the paintings, and the three exit the burning gallery.
 Outside, Chelsea tearfully reveals the "To Chelsea" inscription on the back of her father's painting.

 After all charges against Chelsea are dropped, Logan's former boss, exploiting Logan's publicity, offers him his old job.
 Logan chooses to continue working with Kelly, with whom he is now romantically involved.